piyushpatel2005/go-exploration/notes/struct-methods/index.md

 true
 ```

-## Define new methdods on existing type
+## Define new methods on existing type

 We can define a new type, that is basically same as existing type.
 For example, below code creates a new type `Number` which looks like an alias to `int` type.